jadnohra/old_tech_experience/README.md

 # Interview BMW

-## My Chosen Approach for the Interview
+## Chosen Approach for the Interview

 Two options